MalindiFrank/360resume/README.md

 # 360 ATS Resume Builder

+## Why it works?
+- No signs, no distractions, no nonsense.
+- You make changes on the ATS template, no going back and fourth.
+- Placeholders are there to guide you on how to structure things.
+- Everything is editable, simply click on what you want to change or remove it.
+- It works perfectly on your smartphone.

 Click on the existing template and start editing.

 A **fast** and **easy** solution for `creating` a professional `ATS Resume` in `under 5 minutes`.
 Without hassle edit your resume `on the go`, using just your `smartphone`. `No signups`